spdx/spdx-spec/docs/conformance.md

 mechanism to express how a vulnerability may affect a specific software element including if a fix is available.

-Conformance to the Security profile compliance point does not entail support for the Licensing, Dataset, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Security profile compliance point only entails support for the Core profile.

 This compliance point facilitates interchange of the security information produced by tools supporting SPDX.